UloE-G/Athletes-Corner/README.md

 - It contains a My Account dropdown list which contains the link to their account page and the ability to sign in, sign out, or register.

-- It also contains the checkout button for when a user finishes browsing the catalog and want to pay for their order they can click that and get sent to the checkout section
+- It also contains the checkout button for when a user finishes browsing the catalog and wants to pay for their order they can click that and get sent to the checkout section

 ![Top Page](media/toppage.png)